jeancsilva1/Jean-C.-Silva/README.md

 <br>

+- 🎓 Computer Scientist

+- ⚙ Network Engineer

 - 🔥 FullStack Developer, looking for career migrations.
 (Networks 🔁 Development)

-- 🤓 I am currently a Network Administrator at the University of Franca.
+- 🌐 I am currently a Network Administrator at the University of Franca.

 - 💻 I worked at Codebit as a Java Developer - https://codebit.com.br

-- 🌐 Some of my projects are available here(In progress...) - https://github.com/jeancsilva1
+- 🤖 Some of my projects are available here(In progress...) - https://github.com/jeancsilva1

 - ☕ Java Course 80% Completed - https://www.udemy.com/course/java-curso-completo/